d-realblank/mimic-III-363/README.md

 ## Migration Process

-The migration follows this 4-phase process:
+The migration follows this 3-phase process:

-### Phase 1: ICD Reference Data
-- Extracts all ICD-9 diagnosis codes from SQL Server
-- Transforms into reference documents
-- Loads into `icd_diagnoses` collection

-### Phase 2: Patient Data
+### Phase 1: Patient Data Migration
 - Iterates through all patients
 - For each patient:
   1. Fetches all admissions